 - Evaluation: usually completed at the beginning, middle and end of a project, evaluations provide bigger picture information about the value or significance of projects, which helps us to develop new projects or make program or policy changes in the long-term.

 - Accountability: activities and planning that ensure any knowledge that emerges from projects is accessible and relevant to our partners and the people we work with.

 - Learning: the steps we take to apply the knowledge that emerges from projects in order to make evidence-based decisions.

-Oxfam Canada lives our feminist values in every area of our work, including MEAL, through our 10 feminist principles.
+Oxfam Canada lives our feminist values in every area of our work, including MEAL, through our 10 feminist principles (see below).
 We’re committed to shared decision-making and relationships that respect the autonomy and independence of our partners.

 Click on the stories below to learn more about how feminist monitoring, evaluation, accountability and learning is transforming how we understand our work at Oxfam Canada.